avalkon/auto-refresh/README.md

 click(disabled by default), choose which door auto-acquire prefers, turn on/off the mouse movement during auto-submit waiting, and enable/disable the thread count button(disabled by default).
 If disabled, pressing the auto-submit button will still play a sound and log the task/total time when it sees the appropriate timer position, which is useful for both testing and just as a notification/reminder, if you don't actually want true auto-submit.
 Test first.
+You can also set times for all of the delays here.
+Any settings saved in the settings panel are persistent, so they are the same next time you open the program as well.

 You can change what sound is played by putting your own sound into the sounds folder and modifying the config.ini in any text editor, along with your own images if you need to change resolutions.
 You can also change the mouse positions